Destinations Italy Florence & Tuscany

 Via delle Porte Sante · Oltrarno hills

 A Romanesque basilica on the hill above Piazzale Michelangelo — older than the Duomo, quieter than any museum, entirely free.
-The monks sing Gregorian vespers at 5:30 p.m. on weekdays.
-Arrive at 5:15.
+The Benedictine monks sing Gregorian vespers daily (currently around 5:30 p.m. in summer, earlier in winter — check the monastery's schedule the day you go).
 The light through the marble facade in late afternoon is the detail everyone who's been there mentions afterward.

 Boboli Gardens — Palazzo Pitti